-Fiduciary Funds such a custodial fund are reported in the fiduciary fund financial statements, but are excluded from government-wide reporting.
+Fiduciary Funds such as custodial funds are reported in the fiduciary fund financial statement but are excluded from government-wide reporting.
 Fiduciary fund financial statements report only net assets and net liabilities.

 Notes to the Financial Statements

 The accompanying notes to the basic financial statements provide information essential to a full understanding of the government-wide and fund financial statements.
 The notes to the basic financial statements begin immediately following the basic financial statements.